How To Make Homemade Pizza

 - Fresh Mozzarella Cheese from Cow or Buffalo

-- Dough (Publix or Sam’s Club brand will do, but I recommend making my own dough using 00 flower.
+- Dough (Publix or Sam’s Club brand will do, but I recommend making my own dough using 00 flour.
 It turns out much better and is easier to stretch)

 - Wood Burning Oven